RekaKR/tesla_mobile-app/README.md

 # tesla_mobile-app
-It is a Tesla mobile app (Android) made with React Native.
+It is a Tesla mobile app made with React Native.

 ## About the Project
 A code-along project based on this video https://youtu.be/iQ_0Fd_N3Mk